Ansible modules and plugins

 NOTE

-You can change the config keys of a service from another service, yet there is a risk of running concurrent jobs that change the same object.
+• You can modify configuration keys of a service from another service, but there is a risk of running concurrent jobs that change the same object.
 Be careful.

 Examples